 I was not excited about the process of fixing these doors because it was something we’d never done before and it seemed complicated.
 While I wasn’t the one who actually executed this step, the Mister did it quickly and easily; the hardest part was carrying them downstairs and back up without hitting the wall.

 So now the pretty rug that was rolled up in the corner for 10 months has a place to spread out!!
 And I love it.
 It really makes the space to me.
+(That’s an affiliate link, so if you make a purchase, I make a few cents at no additional cost to you.
+Thanks!)

 I finished off the space with photos, a plant, a few small DIY projects, and some decor items I stole from other places around the house.